groupultra/sdk-public/readme.md

 `src/moobius`: The source code itself.

 - `core/`: The core logic of the SDK including Services, Agents, and databases.
-   - `sdk.py`: Defines `MoobiusClient` which integrates database and high-level commonly used helper methods.
+   - `sdk.py`: Defines `Moobius` which integrates database and high-level commonly used helper methods.
 It is the base class of a Service or Agent.
    - `storage.py`: Defines `MoobiusStorage` which acts as a container of backed-up dictionaries (`CachedDict` instances)
    - `wand.py`: Defines `MoobiusWand` which handles all the multiprocessing and remote control magic.
 - `database/`: The infrastructure of `MoobiusStorage`.